DenisGorbachev/firekeeper/README.md

 # The Firekeeper Saga

-The Firekeeper Saga is a game where you can **win money** by keeping your fire up longer than others.
+The Firekeeper Saga is a game where you can **win real money** by keeping your fire up longer than others.

 * **[How to win?](#how-to-win)**
 * **[How much can I win?](#how-much-can-i-win)**